NataliaCalvo/NataliaCalvo/README.md

-<h2>About my work</2>
+<h2>About my work</h2><br>
-- 🔭 I’m currently working on Avanza Traducciones and www.fantasymundo.com
+- 🔭 I’m currently working on Avanza Traducciones and www.fantasymundo.com<br>
-- 🌱 I’m currently learning Fullstack Development at F5.
+- 🌱 I’m currently learning Fullstack Development at F5.<br>
-- 👯 I’m looking to collaborate on Collective Memory.
+- 👯 I’m looking to collaborate on Collective Memory.<br>
-- 🤔 I’m looking for help with Coding.
+- 🤔 I’m looking for help with Coding.<br>
 <h2>🚀 About Me</h2>

 - 💬 Ask me about Anything you want (Archaeology, books, films...
 I'm a good conversationalist!)